 Walrus Oil cutting board oil is not actually a stain – it is an oil.
 However, it is our favorite treatment for wood that we want to maintain a natural look, and just bring out the details a bit more.

-Walrus oil is super easy to apply to your project with a rag and just slightly darkens the look of the wood.
+Walrus Oil is super easy to apply to your project with rubber gloves and a rag and just slightly darkens the look of the wood.

 Weathered Oak by Minwax